OpenCPSL/Setup_LLDP/README.md

 # setup_lldp.sh

 This script, `setup_lldp.sh`, is a simple utility designed to install, configure, and enable the Link Layer Discovery Protocol (LLDP) on network interfaces for Linux systems.
 LLDP is a network protocol used to identify and announce devices and their network topology.
-This script automates the process of installing `lldpad` and `lldpd`, then enables LLDP on each available Ethernet interface.
+This script automates the process of installing `lldpad` and `lldpd`, then enables LLDP on each available Ethernet interface `eth*|ens*|eno*`.

 This setup is especially useful on Raspberry Pi or other devices where identifying network links and configurations can simplify management and troubleshooting.